 Via our banking partners, we also provide a full range of banking services, including assistance with opening bank accounts, arranging online banking and a debit card for your company.

 As an approved intermediary, we can introduce new clients to our banking partners, in cases where the client’s company has been incorporated and is being administered by Excellenzia Corporate Services Ltd.

 We are also able to provide this bank introduction service to clients who have not registered their company with us for a one-off fee of €500.00 plus VAT.

-Our banking partners usually prefer to see their potential client during a face-to-face meeting with them here in Cyprus but in some cases where the client is unable to travel to Cyprus, they are satisfied with just holding a Skype meeting with them.
+Our banking partners usually prefer to see their potential client during a face-to-face meeting with them here in Cyprus but in some cases where the client is unable to travel to Cyprus, they may be satisfied with just holding a Skype meeting with them.

 When opening a corporate account, all reputable banks will require detailed personal and business information from the owners and controllers of the bank account.

 In particular, the bank will need to know and identify the actual beneficial owner(s) of the company.
 All owners and controllers of the IBC, as well as everyone who will be granted account signatory rights, need to be properly identified and have to provide a number of documents - such as an apostilled passport copy, a bank reference, a recent utility bill (no more than 3 months old) showing their residential address, a CV, a detailed business description, etc..
 These documentary requirements may vary in details, but their general scope remains fairly similar in all banks around the world.

 There is no such thing as "anonymous accounts"!
 All banks are required by law to know their clients and their business dealings in very comprehensive detail.
 This is simply required by the laws that regulate the banking industry and there are no exceptions.

 While the banks are required to know their clients in detail, banking secrecy remains a fundamental cornerstone in all financial centres.
 The banking secrecy regulations stipulate that such information must remain strictly confidential.